 Once you’ve built your brand identity, it’s time to get the word out.
 And here, you’ll need both consistency and some creative flexibility to really delight customers.

 On consistency, make sure all printed materials and web content have the same look and feel.
 Don’t just pick a random shade of red for your corporate colour.
 Use the same Pantone number every time.
 Make sure your salespeople repeat your company message to customers.
 And make sure both your company’s voice and visual identity are consistent with each other.
-Find more tips on how to consistently and effectively present your business online over here.

 But while the logo and core messaging tend to stay unchanged, the way you choose to play with brand assets in marketing materials and new advertising campaigns will require a little more wiggle room.
 Here, designs need to remain consistent with the brand’s visual identity while putting a fresh and eye-catching new spin on it.
 It’s magical what creative genius can come up with given just enough freedom.